An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Related Work

 To maximize regex evaluation performance before the introduction of n-gram indexing techniques or when such indexing is not feasible, early research focused on string literal filtering to optimize regex performance.
 A suffix-based string matching heuristic was presented in~\cite{Boyer_1977}, laying the foundation for later suffix-tree-based regex indexing methods.
 Suffix-based indexing was then proposed for efficient pattern matching over large datasets~\cite{suffix_tree_1997}.
 Literal filtering, or prefix heuristics for approximate string matching, was introduced in~\cite{Wu_1992, Clarke_1996}.
 These studies demonstrated that prefix-based early termination can significantly reduce regex search time.
 Later works proposed filtering with all discriminative string literals in addition to prefixes and suffixes in the regexes~\cite{hyperscan, Zhang_2023}.

 N-gram indexing was introduced to further improve regex query performance by precomputing substrings of length n as index keys.
 Besides being used for pattern matching, n-gram indexing is also common in approximate string searching.
-Early works compared different n values and decided to index all trigrams.
-Other works index n-grams with different n values for various workloads.
+Early works compared different n values and decided to index all trigrams. {We refer to this method as \trigram, and will use it for comparison in~\Cref{sec:expr}.} Other works index n-grams with different n values for various workloads.
 The database community has conducted extensive research on effective indexing strategies for regular expression queries.
 While existing works primarily focus on improving regex query performance through optimized index structures, relatively fewer studies have explored n-gram key selection strategies for regex indexing.
 N-gram indexing has also been used for the closely related problem of indexing regular expressions (instead of data) to find out which regexes match a given input string~\cite{chan2003re}.
 Similar ideas have also been used for indexing data to speed up regular path query evaluation~\cite{li2001indexing}.

-The first known works discussing n-gram selection for regex indexing is \free~\cite{FREE}.
+The first known work discussing n-gram selection for regex indexing is \free~\cite{FREE}.
 The high-level idea of selecting a covering n-gram set was proposed in a study of Asian language indexing~\cite{Ogawa_1998}.
 The concept of a covering set was further developed by Kim et al.~\cite{Kim_2010} for a more efficient n-gram selection method considering I/O cost.
 The analogy between the set-covering problem and the n-gram selection problem was formalized in \best~\cite{BEST}, where the authors presented a near-optimal algorithm to select variable-length n-grams considering index size constraints.
 Later work, \lpms~\cite{FAST}, combined the solution formulations of \free\ and \best\ and reformulated the n-gram selection problem into linear programs.
 In this work, we compare the n-gram selection and indexing methods of \free, \best, and \lpms\ for in-memory workloads and indices.

+{Several works have explored ML-based approaches for regex evaluation in security contexts.
+On resource-constrained edge devices, compressed on-device ML models are commonly used for high-throughput malicious packet detection.
+However, these methods rely on extensive preprocessing and assume access to high-quality training data—assumptions that don’t hold in log analytics, where analysis is routinely ad hoc.
+For a broader overview, see the survey by Xu et al.~\cite{xu2016survey}.}